joelburget/joelburget.com/content/pages/canon.md

 ### Screen

-* The Sopranos, The Wire, Breaking Bad, and Better Call Saul are my favorite TV shows.
+* The Sopranos, The Wire, The West Wing, Breaking Bad, and Better Call Saul are my favorite TV shows.
 * Anything by Wes Anderson
 * I recently saw Fanny and Alexander, now I'm excited to explore more Ingmar Bergman.